The Foundation for a Meaningful Life

 CLOSE CONTACTS AND QUARANTINES

-• Fay will not conduct contact tracing for the 2022-2023 school year.
-The School will no longer notify parents if they receive news of a positive case in the class.
+• Fay does not conduct contact tracing, and the School does not notify parents if they receive news of a positive case in the class.
 Parents may notify their child's close contacts if they wish.

 • A close contact is defined as an individual who has been within three feet of an infected person for a total of 15 minutes or more within a 24-hour period during the two days prior to the onset of illness or a positive test.

-• Close contacts who are fully vaccinated are not required to quarantine.
+• Close contacts are not required to quarantine.
 They should monitor for symptoms, and if they become symptomatic they should stay home and get tested.
-They are required to wear a mask on campus for 10 days after exposure.

-• Any close contacts (vaccinated or unvaccinated) who become symptomatic should test, and positive cases should isolate for 5 more days.
+• Any close contacts (vaccinated or unvaccinated) who become symptomatic should test, and positive cases should isolate for five more days.

 • If an individual is identified as a close contact because of a positive case at home, and the positive case cannot completely isolate at home, then the individual is required to wear a mask on campus for ten days after the date of last contact.